om-ashish-soni/om-ashish-soni/README.md

      Carrying out interest in problem solving, i have put some effort in web development.

-     I have interest in making Restful api in node and express and mysql database.
+     I have interest in making Restful api in node and express and MongoDB database.

 ## Projects :
-      Apart from that i have been developing some projects in that the main are online - ide
+      Apart from that i have been developing some projects in that the main are

+      Saraswati Online Judge - Competitive coding and DSA Practise website online - ide
       search engine
       Amazon - clone